Home About Services Forms Resources Contact

 Q: Where should I send my application to be processed?

-Q: What factors will FFA consider to determine if an employee is eligible to receive an award?
+Q: What factors will FFA consider in order to determine if an employee is eligible to receive an award?

-A: FFA will follow the guidelines established by PSC to determine which employees who apply for an award meet all of the eligibility requirements.
+A: FFA will follow the guidelines established by the PSC to determine which employees who apply for an award, meet all of the eligibility requirements.
 The eligibility requirements are:

-3. Have a child enrolled in, or will be enrolled in, a licensed childcare facility, or with a licensed childcare provider (licensed and/or regulated by the State and/or local authorities where the service is provided.
+2. Have a child enrolled in, or will be enrolled in, a licensed or regulated childcare facility, orwith a licensed or regulatedhome-based childcare provider (licensed and/or regulated by the State and/or local authorities where the child care service is provided).

-4. Your child must be a member of a household maintained by you and have the following relationship to you: a) a biological child who lives with you; b) an adopted child; c) a stepchild; d) a foster child; e) a child for whom a judicial determination of support has been obtained; or f) a child who you are the parent or legal guardian of and to whose support you make regular and substantial contributions.
+3. Your child must have the following relationship to you: a) a biological child who lives with you; b) an adopted child; c) a stepchild; d) a foster child; e) a child for whom a judicial determination of support has been obtained; or f) a child who you are the parent or legal guardian of, and to whose support you make regular and substantial contributions.

 Q: Will I be notified that I am eligible to receive an award?